chirag99960/chiragcloudPOCs/web_app_using_kubernetes/README.md

-# Containerize Simple Web Page Using Docker
+# Containerize Simple Web Page Using Kubernetes

 containerize a simple html page and deploy it on a Kubernetes Cluster on localhost.